This policy applies to all departments within Norfolk County Council.

 - The County Council has been informed that criminal proceedings are pending in regard to any issue connected with the complaint

-- The complainant is an employee who wishes to raise issues in relation to their employment
+- The complainant is an employee or former employee who wishes to raise issues in relation to their employment

 However, the County Council will consider complaints from members of the public who are seeking employment with the County Council.
-In these circumstances, where the County Council decides that consideration or further consideration of the complaint / representation would prejudice the conduct of any proceedings or investigation, the Customer Service Complaints Manager will give notice in writing to the complainant explaining the reasons for the decision, and specify how the matter could be dealt with in the future, if appropriate.
+In these circumstances, where the County Council decides that consideration or further consideration of the complaint / representation would prejudice the conduct of any proceedings or investigation, the complaints case manager will give notice in writing to the complainant explaining the reasons for the decision, and specify how the matter could be dealt with in the future, if appropriate.

 The County Council’s policy on ‘Unreasonably Persistent Complaints’ will apply when appropriate.
 Copies of this policy can be found on the Norfolk County Council website